silverstripe/silverstripe-framework/docs/en/02_Developer_Guides/00_Model/10_Versioning.md

 $record = MyRecord::get()->byID(99);

-// This will take the current live version of record ID 99 - and all it's associated DataObjects - and copy it to the
+// This will take the current live version of a record - and all it's associated DataObjects - and copy it to the
 // "Stage" stage.
 This is equivalent to dismissing any draft work and reverting to what was last published.
 $record->rollbackRecursive(Versioned::LIVE);

-// This will restore version 10 of record ID 99 to "Stage" without affecting any owned DataObjects.
+// This will restore a specific version of the record to "Stage" without affecting any owned DataObjects.
-$record->rollbackSingle(10);
+$versionToRestore = 10;
+$record->rollbackSingle($versionToRestore);

 // The live version of the record won't be affected unless you publish you're rolled back record.
 $record->publishRecursive();